-The News Forum is a special forum that can act as an announcements tool for your Moodle course.
+Announcements is a special forum that can act as an announcements tool for your Moodle course.
 It appears by default in the top section of your course and is related to the Latest news block.
-Only instructors can post to the News Forum and comments are not allowed.
+Only instructors can post to the Announcements and comments are not allowed.
 By default, students receive an email copy of each announcement.

 The Quickmail block allows instructors and TAs (and students, if the instructor allows) to send emails to course members from within Moodle.
 Instructors may find Quickmail a convenient alternative to setting up a class email list in SPIRE.
 You can send emails to individual students, the entire class, class sections, or Moodle groups.

 Moodle can be set up to send email notifications to alert users of particular activities such as new posts in a discussion forum.
 Students automatically receive an email notification upon successfully submitting a Moodle Assignment activity.